Amy Coney Barrett hearing kicks off as Graham pleas for civility, Feinstein vows to grill Barrett on ObamaCare

 SCHUMER SAYS DEMOCRATS WON'T GIVE GOP QUORUM TO ADVANCE BARRETT NOMINATION

+"These tactics of creating fear and uncertainty and doubt ... astound me they dismay me and they disappoint me," Lee said of Democrats' dire warnings.
+"They reflect the fact that we have allowed for the politicization of the one branch of the federal government that is not political."

+Lee added: "I will object anytime anyone tries to attribute to you a policy position and hold you to that.
+You're not a policymaker.
+You're a judge."

-President Trump Monday criticized Senate Republicans for holding the Barrett hearing in a way that gave Democrats equal time, instead withing the Republicans would bring Barrett for an immediate floor vote and move on to working on a potential stimulus package.
+President Trump Monday criticized Senate Republicans for holding the Barrett hearing in a way that gave Democrats equal time, instead wishing the Republicans would bring Barrett for an immediate floor vote and move on to working on a potential stimulus package.

+I will object anytime anyone tries to attribute to you a policy position and hold you to that.
+You're not a policymaker.
+You're a judge.

 "The Republicans are giving the Democrats a great deal of time, which is not mandated, to make their self serving statements relative to our great new future Supreme Court Justice," Trump said.
 "Personally, I would pull back, approve, and go for STIMULUS for the people!!!"